Just because you're getting older doesn't mean that you can't keep up with technology...

 If you don't need much from a tablet, Amazon's Fire tablets offer great value.
 But they're never going to top the benchmark charts or win design awards.
 You certainly wouldn't want to use them productivity or design work.

-On the other hand, while the latest Apple iPad Air is sleek and very capable, you'll never use it to its full potential if you only want a tablet to check your email and stream the occasional episode of your favorite TV show.
+On the other hand, while the latest Apple iPad Air is sleek and very capable, you'll never use it to its full potential if you only want a tablet to check your email and stream the occasional episode of your favourite TV show.

 Generally speaking, screen visibility and ease-of-use are likely the most important things to consider when choosing a tablet for seniors.
 Of course, if you're a grandpa who loves to game or a grandma who loves to draw, that may change slightly.